 With a new obligation for 5 per cent of transport fuel to be taken from renewable sources, coming into force from April this year, the UK could be about to increase its use of corn-based ethanol.

 But by modifying the existing RTFO, which has been in force since 2008, the country could encourage the use of cheaper and more sustainable sources of renewable biofuels, according to new research from the independent think-tank, Chatham House.

 Since 2008, the RTFO has required a bigger and bigger percentage of renewable fuel to be mixed into the UK’s transport fuel, now rising to 5 per cent and planned to reach 10 per cent by 2020, in order to meet EU obligations for renewable fuel use.

 Chatham House says that the Government should instead have a energy content target or set specific targets for ethanol or biodiesel in order to meet EU renewable fuel obligations.

-According to Reuters, a spokesperson for the Department for Transport said any percentage increase this April in the RTFO should have little impact on fuel prices for motorists.
+, a spokesperson for the Department for Transport said any percentage increase this April in the RTFO should have little impact on fuel prices for motorists.